NeuroDesk/neurocontainers/recipes/qsmxt/README.md

 ----------------------------------
-## qsmxt/1.1.6 ##
+## qsmxt/1.1.7 ##
-A full QSM processing pipeline from DICOM to evaluation of resutls
+A full QSM processing pipeline from DICOM to segmentation to evaluation of results.

 More documentation can be found here: https://github.com/QSMxT/QSMxT

-To run applications outside of this container: ml qsmxt/1.1.6
+To run applications outside of this container: ml qsmxt/1.1.7

 ----------------------------------